Epliz/muiLLM/README.md

 ## Examples

+Some examples are available in the [examples](examples/) folder

-Please find at [examples/mistral7b.py](examples/mistral7b.py) an example of how to use muiLLM on the HuggingFace Transformers Mistral 7b model.
+* [examples/mistral7b.py](examples/mistral7b.py) an example of how to use muiLLM on the HuggingFace Transformers Mistral 7b model, in batch size 1 scenario.
+* [examples/mistral7b_batched.py](examples/mistral7b_batched.py) an example of how to use muiLLM on the HuggingFace Transformers Mistral 7b model, in batched inference scenario.
+* [examples/tp_mistral7b.py](examples/tp_mistral7b.py) an example of how to use tensor parallelism with muiLLM on the HuggingFace Transformers Mistral 7b model, in batch size 1 scenario.
+* [examples/tp_mistral7b_batched.py](examples/tp_mistral7b_batched.py) an example of how to use tensor parallelism with muiLLM on the HuggingFace Transformers Mistral 7b model, in batched inference scenario.

+There are other examples in that folder, among which for LLama 3.